harshaditya96/CNN-DNN-NN/README.md

 # Handwritten Digit Classification

-Task 1 : Our main task is to implement Multilayer Perceptro Neural Network and evaluate its performance in classifying handwritten digits.
+Task 1 : Our main task is to implement Multilayer Perceptron Neural Network and evaluate its performance in classifying handwritten digits.
 Task 2 : Compare performance of above network VS Deep Neural Network and Convolution Neural Network on celebrity face dataset using Tensoreflow library.

 Aim: